audunste/A_Pomodoro/README.md

-# A_Pomodoro
+# A•Pomodoro
-iOS Pomodoro timer

-For iPhone, iPad, mac and Apple Watch.
+Pomodoro timer apps for iPhone, iPad, mac and Apple Watch.
 Using Swift and CloudKit